First Trimester Recipes That Are Healthy and Delicious - Baby Chick

 Method

-1. Slice the butternut squash into 1-inch squares, place in a baking tray, drizzle with olive oil, and roast at 350 degrees for 25 minutes or until it’s soft.
+1. Slice the butternut squash into 1-inch squares, place on a baking tray, drizzle with olive oil, and roast at 350 degrees for 25 minutes, or until soft.
 Meanwhile, boil the macaroni in salted water for 2 minutes less than the packet instructions.

-2. On the stove, melt the butter in a pan and then add in the flour.
+2. On the stove, melt the butter in a pan and then add the flour.
 Allow to cook for 30 seconds or so before whisking well.
-Remove from the heat and add the milk slowly, whisking continuously until you have a thick sauce.
+Remove from the heat and slowly add the milk, whisking continuously until you have a thick sauce.
 Cook on the stove for a further 2 minutes without stirring.
 Add the cheddar to the pan and mix well.

 3. Drain the macaroni and add it to an oven dish.
 Pour the cheese sauce over the macaroni and mix well.
 In a hand blender, mix the parmesan and one slice of toasted brioche bread.
 Sprinkle the crumb over the top of the macaroni.
 Cook in the oven at 350 degrees for 20 mins.

-4. Remove from the oven, place in a bowl with a few pieces of squash on top and with chives sprinkled over.
+4. Remove from the oven, place in a bowl with a few pieces of squash on top, and sprinkle chives over.

 Why is this good for mom and baby?1